Kert/WarmTofuMod/README.md

 # List of changes
 - Added suspension spring force and damper customization.
 Check garage for options
+- Replaced Lobby button with Teleport button that can take you Downhill or Uphill
+- Fixed player name labels sometimes not rotating properly
 - Transmission mode no longer resets when you restart the game
 - Camera mode no longer resets when you change maps/restart the game
 - Fixed front suspension not saving during tuning